zafir99/OS_Project1/devlog.md

 I quickly switched back to my logging development branch because I realized the logger was supposed to accept the filename as a command line argument and not through stdin.
 It was fairly trivial to implement, and I just merged back the results with my main branch.

+19-October-2025 9:40PM
+I've been working on this all day.
+There is something not quite going right with the read and write functions while mixing with pipe and dup.
+For whatever reason, the output of the child program doesn't seem to be redirecting correctly to the parent program with the write end of the pipe.
+Similarly with the read end of the pipe, the child program is always reading twice from only one line of input.
+I'll try to update this if I can finish before 12AM.
+UPDATE at 10:40PM: I needed two pipes to communicate both ways.
+Oh my goodness.

+20-October-2025 1:28AM
+I give up.
+Not even the professor's cpp process example works properly on my machine.
+I have no idea what's going on.
+I know that my logger and encryption program work properly.
+My driver program is incomplete.
+I apologize in advance for asking this, but I ask that you grade this generously.
+Thank you.